Learning Modules

 Gold ETFs are an excellent option for investors who are looking for liquidity, do not want to worry about ensuring the purity of the product and want an easy way to invest in gold.
 Gold mutual funds are also a good alternative.

 When you redeem ETF units, you will have to pay tax.
-Gold ETFs are taxed like debt funds.
-If held for more than 3 years, a long-term capital gains tax of 20% plus cess with indexation benefit is applicable.
-If you sell it before 3 years or 36 months, then a short-term capital gains (STCG) tax is imposed.
+If Gold ETFs are held for more than 1 year, a long-term capital gains tax of 12.5% plus cess is applicable.
+If you sell it before 1 year, then a short-term capital gains (STCG) tax is imposed.
 This is applicable according to your income-tax slab rate.
+The tax rates are as per FY 24-25.

 Summary